Brad Bird: Incredibles 2 and Ray Gunn (2015–present)

+In June 2018, Bird mentioned the possibility of adapting 1906 as a TV series, and the earthquake sequence as a live-action feature film.
+In July 2026, at the San Diego Comic Con, Bird explained how further research helped him realize that the expansive narrative of corruption, the massive earthquake, and the devastating fire lends itself much better to an eight-episode miniseries format instead of a full-length feature film and claimed he might revive the project entirely.

-Bird has expressed interest in developing an animated Western or horror film.
+Following Incredibles 2, Bird left Pixar to develop other projects.
+In January 2019, Bird revealed details about his development of an original musical film composed by Michael Giacchino that would blend live-action footage with 20 minutes of animation; no further information about the film has been provided since.
+Bird has also expressed interest in developing an animated Western or horror film.
 However, Bird returned to revive his long-dormant project Ray Gunn at Warner Bros.
 Feature Animation before he was approached by John Lasseter to produce it for Skydance.
-In 2022, it was announced that Bird had signed a deal with Skydance the previous year and reassembled frequent collaborators Michael Giacchino, Teddy Newton, Tony Fucile, Darren T. Holmes, and Jeffrey Lynch for the film.
+Bird signed a deal with Skydance in 2021 and reassembled frequent collaborators Giacchino, Teddy Newton, Tony Fucile, Darren T. Holmes, Jeffrey Lynch, and John Ratzenberger for the film, which was officially announced by Skydance the following year.
 According to The Hollywood Reporter, the presumptive production costs were estimated to be $150 million.
 This resulted in Skydance leaving its distributor deal with Apple TV+, in which they later partnered with Netflix.
+In joining Skydance, Bird was also part of a Skydance creative brain trust alongside fellow filmmakers including Lasseter, Rich Moore, and Vicky Jenson.

 In August 2024, at the D23 Expo, Pixar chief creative officer Pete Docter announced Incredibles 3 was in development, with Bird returning.
-Bird will return to write and executive produce Incredibles 3 but would not direct due to commitments to Ray Gunn.
+It was later revealed Bird was returning to write and executive-produce Incredibles 3 but would not direct due to his commitment to Ray Gunn.
 Peter Sohn was chosen by Bird and Docter to direct the film in Bird's place.